Bassel-saleh/alx-backend-python/README.md

 # Advanced Python
-## in this project will be learning about javascriptPython
+## in this project will be learning about Python
 * 0x00.
 Python - Variable Annotations
 ##### Have fun learning ;)